The rising wedge is a bearish technical analysis pattern that indicates trend reversals, breakouts, or continuations.

 The pattern indicates the end of a bullish trend and is a frequently occurring pattern in financial markets.
 It is the opposite of the falling wedge pattern that occurs at the end of a bearish downtrend and is known as a bullish pattern.

-Forex traders that spot rising wedge patterns can interpret it as a price consolidation formed at the end of a medium-long market trend.
+Traders that spot rising wedge patterns can interpret it as a price consolidation formed at the end of a medium-long market trend.
 Since this pattern indicates the slowing momentum of the previous trend, traders normally will take a short-selling position or exit a position.

 The rising wedge is a pure price consolidation pattern that appears at the end of an uptrend.
 As you can see in the USD/JPY daily chart below, the pattern can be identified by a contracting price range (two converging trend lines) during a bullish uptrend.

-To make things clear and organized, you are advised to follow the steps below in order to identify and use the rising wedge bearish reversal pattern in forex trading.
+To make things clear and organized, you are advised to follow the steps below in order to identify and use the rising wedge bearish reversal pattern in trading.

-- Identify an existing trend in a currency pair
+1. Identify an existing trend in a currency pair

-- Draw support and resistance two trend lines along with the highs and lows of the trend.
+2. Draw support and resistance two trend lines along with the highs and lows of the trend.

-- Wait for a price consolidation and the contraction of support and resistance lines
+3. Wait for a price consolidation and the contraction of support and resistance lines

-- Place a sell order once the rising wedge appears and the price break below the support line
+4. Place a sell order once the rising wedge appears and the price break below the support line

-- Set a stop-loss order at the same support trend line
+5. Set a stop-loss order at the same support trend line

-How to Trade Forex Using the Rising Wedge Pattern – Strategies and Examples
+How to Trade the Rising Wedge Pattern?

 As we mentioned, the rising wedge pattern can be identified when the price consolidates and the trend lines narrow and become closely aligned.
 This signals a slowing trend and a price trend reversal.

 However, the confusion with the rising wedge pattern is that it is difficult to accurately determine whether it is a continuation or trend reversal.
-This makes rising wedges among the most reliable patterns in technical analysis but also among the most complicated trading strategies you can find in forex trading.
+This makes rising wedges among the most reliable patterns in technical analysis but also among the most complicated trading strategies you can find in financial markets trading.

 1. Reversal Trend